photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 Switching to SSDs makes a big difference, especially for write operations and when the read cache is not big enough or can't be used.

+!!! note ""
     Never store database files on an unreliable device such as a USB flash drive, an SD card, or a shared network folder.

 ## Memory ##